rcc-uchicago/R-large-scale/notes.md

 + Prerequisites.
 + Add your name & program to Etherpad.
-+ Make sure you can connect to midway2 (ssh or ThinLinc).
-+ Make sure you can transfer files (scp or SAMBA).
-+ Make sure you are comfortable using a text-based editor such as vim, emacs or nano (recommended).
-+ We will use R---not RStudio.
 + Mention workshop packet (but do not distribute link).

 ## Instructor in-class setup